 Carpal Tunnel Syndrome (CTS) is the most common of the peripheral nerve conditions and occurs when the median nerve is compressed or pinched at the wrist.
-The resulting symptoms of numbness/pain in the wrist, index, third, and forth fingers, multiple sleep interruptions, frequent shaking and flicking of the hand/fingers, difficulty in gripping or pinching such as buttoning a shirt, threading a needle, lifting a coffee cup, frequent dropping of objects, and the inability to perform work duties – especially fast, repetitive work tasks – can have a devastating effect on a person’s quality of life.
+The resulting symptoms of numbness/pain in the wrist, index, third, and fourth fingers; multiple sleep interruptions; frequent shaking and flicking of the hand/fingers; difficulty in gripping or pinching, such as buttoning a shirt, threading a needle, or lifting a coffee cup; frequent dropping of objects; and the inability to perform work duties—especially fast, repetitive work tasks—can have a devastating effect on a person’s quality of life.

 While treatments traditionally have involved activity modification, night splints, anti-inflammatory medication, and surgery (in advanced/severe cases), a 2009 study that compared different vitamin approaches reported promising results with the use of alpha-lipoic acid (ALA) and gamma-linolenic acid (GLA).
 This combination was described as a logical early stage treatment aimed at “neuroprotection” or to limit and correct nerve damage caused by CTS.
 The doses utilized for 90 days in 112 subjects with moderately severe CTS were 600 mg/day of ALA and 360 mg/day of GLA.
 This combination was compared against a commonly recommended multiple vitamin B complex that included 150 mg of B6, 100 mg of B1, and 500 mcg of Vit B12 per day for the same 90-day period.
 Questionnaires regarding CTS symptoms and function and electromyography (EMG) were utilized to track the outcomes in the study.
 The ALA/GLA treated group experienced statistically significantly improvement when compared with the B-complex vitamin approach.
 This included significant improvements in both symptom scores and functional impairment compared to only a slight improvement in the vitamin B group.
 Similarly, EMG scans demonstrated significantly improved in the ALA/GLA group but were unchanged in the vitamin B group.